 begin

-// Starts the HTTP server on the specified port, here 8142.
+// Starts the HTTP server on the specified port (8142 in this case).

 StartHTTPServer(8142);